 What is the difference between a translation method and a technique?
-It’s very simple: a translation method is applied to the entire text to be translated, while a translation technique may vary within the same text according to each case and depending on the specific verbal elements to be translated.
+It’s very simple: a translation method is applied to the entire text to be translated, while a translation technique may vary within the same text on a case-by-case basis depending on the specific verbal elements to be translated.
 The classical taxonomy of translation procedures dates back to 1958 and is the work of J. P. Vinay and J. Darbelnet.
 It consists of seven categories:

 Borrowing is a translation technique that involves using the same word or expression in original text in the target text.
 The word or expression borrowed is usually written in italics.
 This is about reproducing an expression in the original text as is.
 In this sense, it is a translation technique that does not actually translate…

-Example: The gaucho was wearing a black sombrero and a worn old pair of bombachas.
+Example: The gaucho was wearing a black sombrero and a worn bombacha.

 When a translator uses a calque, he or she is creating or using a neologism in the target language by adopting the structure of the source language.

-Example: The English word handball is translated into Spanish as balonmano.
+Example: The German word handball is translated into Spanish as balonmano.
 Or the English term skyscraper is gratte-ciel in French or rascacielos in Spanish.